Officer suspended after videos of police beating men at UK airport spark outcry | KRDO

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jessie Gretener, Sharon Brathwaite and Dan Wright in London contributed to this report.
+CNN’s Jessie Gretener, Sharon Brathwaite, Dan Wright and Radina Gigova in London contributed to this report.